Ericsson-LMF/IoT-Gateway/README.md

 ##### NOTICE: Remember to check only the card name and not the partition name.
 Write the name down and unmount the SD-Card with
 ```
-sudo umount /dev/“name of the card”
+sudo umount /dev/“name of the SD-card”
 ```

 3.